 It was a terrible fate for South African bodybuilder and IFBB Junior World Champion Sifiso Lungelo Thabethe who died after breaking his neck while attempting a backflip.

-The incident was captured on video where the 23-year-old attempted the backflip in front of a crowd and landed on his neck in 2017.
+The incident was captured on video where the 23-year-old attempted the backflip in front of a crowd and landed on his neck.

 Date of death: August 5, 2017